NFDI4Microbiota/MetadataStandards/README.md

 > #### MS2.1.1 Definition of data standards for the different types of raw data established
 > #### MS2.1.2 Definition of data standards for the technical metadata established

-### To address metadata quality standards in microbial science, three metadata categories are being considered;
+### To address metadata quality standards in microbial science, three metadata categories are being considered:
 - Technical
 - Biological
 - Environmental